-WHETHER you’re cleaning the house, out for a run, in the process of dismembering a body, or on a long drive, there’s no better way to pass the time than to listen to a grippingly good true crime podcast.
+WHETHER you’re cleaning the house, out for a run, or dismembering a body, there’s no better way to pass the time than listening to a gripping true crime podcast.

-In Curiosity Kills, Two American hosts laugh and swear their way through weird, wicked and wacky stories of true crime you have to hear to believe.
-We initially chose not to include the show because of how different it is to most in the genre, but we ultimately added for one simple reason: You might just absolutely love it!
-To find out whether you’ll dig it or detest it, we suggest you listen to Episode 55 — Jimmy Hysell & The Murder of Samantha Burns.
+In Curiosity Kills, two American hosts laugh and swear their way through weird, wicked and wacky stories of true crime you have to hear to believe.
+The show is different to most in the genre, but we ultimately added for one simple reason: You might just absolutely love it!
+To find out whether you’ll dig it, we suggest you listen to Episode 55 — Jimmy Hysell & The Murder of Samantha Burns.

 Small Town Dicks is definitely worth your time.
 Two hosts, two detectives, unlimited crime.
 Yeardley Smith and Zibby Allen, two friends fascinated by true crime, sit down every week to discuss and hear real stories of assault, robbery, murder, burglary, sexual abuse and child abuse, from their friends, Dan and Dave, who are detectives in “Small Town, USA”.

-House of Mystery True Crime History comes in at number 20 on our list of best true crime podcasts.
+Real Crime Profile comes in at number 33 on our list of best true crime podcasts.
 Heard this podcast before?
 Leave it a review.

 It’s a podcasting crime Taaron Gorbahn, the host of Monograph, only ever published 6 short episodes, because if he’d released more his show would’ve probably come in at #1 on this list.
 Ultimately, we couldn’t put it higher (and questioned including it at all) because of the briefness of each episode and the small sample of episodes.
 But Gorbahn’s knack for storytelling, his delivery, his production, the emotion he conjures… superb.
 If you’re a podcasting purist, we strongly advise you take the time to listen to Monograph, for nothing other than its artistry.